NDari/census-shape-download/README.md

 Type `python census_shapefile_download.py --help` to get arguments available to pass in the command line.

 If you need to download multiple year or geo-levels, use the shell script `census_shapefile_download.sh`.

+11/13/15-IKD: Downloaded shape files and geojson files has been removed from the repo to reduce repo size.